lbryio/lbry.com/posts/faq/how-to-stop-lbry.md

 ---
-title: How do I stop lbry from the command line?
+title: How do I stop LBRY from the command line?
 ---

-You can ctrl-c or run `stop-lbrynet-daemon`
+You can ctrl-c or run `stop-lbrynet-daemon`.
+It is natural for the program to take 2-3 seconds to close.